 - Rooms: 77 villas, all with their own pools.

-- Rates: Expect to pay around $2,000 rupees upwards per night, during peak season.
+- Rates: Expect to pay around $2,500 USD upwards per night, during peak season.
 This includes breakfast and taxes/service charges.
-Rates drop to around $1,500 rupees upwards per night during the low season.
+Rates drop to around $1,300 USD upwards per night during the low season.

-- Facilities: Spa, dive center, water sports center, tennis court, fitness center, kids club, recreation area, four restaurants, two bars, swimming pool, library, underground wine cellar.
+- Facilities: Spa, dive center, water sports center, tennis court, fitness center, kids club, recreation area, four restaurants plus a pop-up dining experience, two bars, swimming pool, library, underground wine cellar.

 - Hotel website.

 Location: Olhuveli Island, Laamu Atoll.
 40 minutes by plane from Male to Kadhuhoo Airport and then 15 minutes by boat.

 The Six Senses Laamu resort has perfected the art of eco chic, with a Robinson Crusoe castaway feel.
 The rustic yet hip villas and their furniture have been made from timber grown in sustainable forests.
 Cushions in vibrantly colored fabric add a modern twist.
 Highlights in the Water Villas include glass sunken bathtubs and glass-bottomed dining areas.